lddrasler/Housing-Prices-Prediction-Project/README.md

 # 4 Technical Results

 With technical results we can see that the Model fuctions well.
-It give us a prediction of 82% of changes in the house prices based on the houses characteristcs and an Error of $........
+It give us a prediction of 82% of changes in the house prices based on the houses characteristcs and a mean squared error about $117,000.00 for train and test data.

 #### R^2 final model
  	0.826